 - Major Transactions for Private Health Insurers

 A detailed course outline and demonstration are available.

 The course utilises the Institute’s Learning Management System, making the course highly accessible.
-Participants can enrol in the course at any time online or by submitting an Enrolment Form.
+Participants can enrol in the course at any time online.

 Login details for the Institute’s Learning Management System will be issued once the application has been processed.